mpastell/Pweave/README.rst

 with conda::

-  conda install -c mpastell pweave
+  conda install -c conda-forge pweave

 or download the source and run::